How to Open Carbon Monoxide Alarm

 Carbon monoxide alarms have a limited lifespan and need to be replaced after about seven years.
 However, how many years it takes the carbon monoxide alarm to expire will depend on how often it is tested.
 If you have a busy household, you maybe need to change sooner than seven years.

-Replace the carbon monoxide detector back together how it came apart.
+Replace the carbon monoxide detector as it came apart.
 Make sure the wire is connected to the alarm and that you have screwed each part of the cover on as tight as possible.
+Once you have done this, restore power to your home and check that the alarm is working.

 In order to have a properly working carbon monoxide alarm, it needs to be installed in the right place where it will always remain dry and away from any form of danger.